vijaykumarmuley/findPvalueCutoff/README.md

 # Installation

 Few R packages are required to install **findPvalueCutoff**.
 These can be installed by executing following chunk of code in R. In principle, only **devtools** package is required to install **findPvalueCutoff**.
 But other packages build ready to use documentation about running and working with **findPvalueCutoff**.
+For Windows operating system, RTools software should be already installed.
+Windows users can download and install RTools from [here](https://cran.r-project.org/bin/windows/Rtools/).

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))